 Most tea infusers are designed to make one serving at a time.
 If you want to make larger pots of tea, you're better off with a product like the Adagio Teas ingenuiTEA Bottom-Dispensing Teapot.
 Its unique design makes it great for steeping tea for two.

 To use this teapot, simply place loose tea and hot water in the container.
 When you’re ready to serve, place the pot on top of a cup and press down.
 The pot’s release valve allows the tea to flow through the integrated filter, preventing any leaves from getting into your mug.
 It’s also dishwasher safe, so cleaning up is a breeze.
-Sounds like this product brings you closer to perfect cup of tea every time.

 Best Basket: Finum Brewing Basket